varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 This allows the password-related fields to be treated differently with ease.

 BimlFlex also employs row compression on different change sets.
-This means that a change in the `Phone` column will result in a new row in the standard satellite and no change to the `Pwd` Satellite whereas an updated password generates a new row only in the `Pwd` Satellite.
+This means that a change in the `Phone` column will result in a new row in the standard satellite and no change to the `Password` Satellite whereas an updated password generates a new row only in the `Password` Satellite.

 For the Product Source table columns, add ModelGrouping information to the following columns, this will generate 3 satellites from the Product source table.
 This will be used to illustrate Point In Time tables later in the trial.